Neural manifold analysis of brain circuit dynamics in health and disease

 \subsection{Uniform Manifold Approximation and Projection (UMAP)}

-UMAP is a nonlinear manifold learning technique that is constructed from a theoretical framework based on topological data analysis, Riemannian geometry and algebraic topology \citep{mcinnes2018umap} and it is also been used on neural data both as a NML method \citep{tombaz2020action} and for broader dimensionality reduction purposes \cite{lee2021non}.
-It builds upon the mathematical foundations of LEM, Isomap and other nonlinear manifold learning techniques in that it uses a $k$ nearest neighbours weighted graphs representation of the data.
-By using manifold approximation and patching together local fuzzy simplicial set representations, a topological representation of the high dimensional data is constructed.
-This layout of the data is then optimised in a low dimensional space to minimize the cross-entropy between the two topological representations.
-Compared to t-SNE, UMAP is competitive with it in terms of visualization quality and arguably preserves more of the global dataset structure with superior run time performance.
-Furthermore the algorithm is able to scale to significantly larger data set sizes than are feasible for t-SNE.
+UMAP is a non-linear manifold learning technique that is constructed from a theoretical framework based on topological data analysis, Riemannian geometry and algebraic topology \citep{mcinnes2018umap} and it has also been used on neural data both as an NML method \citep{tombaz2020action} and for broader dimensionality reduction purposes \cite{lee2021non}.
+It builds upon the mathematical foundations of LEM, Isomap and other non-linear manifold learning techniques in that it uses a $k$ nearest neighbors weighted graphs representation of the data.
+By using manifold approximation and patching together local fuzzy simplicial set representations, a topological representation of the high-dimensional data is constructed.
+This layout of the data is then optimised in a low-dimensional space to minimize the cross-entropy between the two topological representations.
+Compared to t-SNE, UMAP is competitive in terms of visualization quality and arguably preserves more of the global dataset structure with superior run time performance.
+Furthermore, the algorithm is able to scale to significantly larger data set sizes than are feasible for t-SNE.

-UMAP and t-SNE have recently also being employed for visualising high dimensional genomics data and some distortion issues have been raised \citep{Chari2021TheGenomics}.
-Although this problem is particularly apparent with t-SNE embedding, which tends to completely disregard the global structure of the data, any dimensionality reduction to few dimensions will inherently distort the topology of the high-dimensional data, as shown by the Johnson-Lindenstrauss Lemma \citep{Johnson1984ExtensionsSpace}.
-These criticisms have been made with particular reference to genomics datasets, which are intrinsically higher dimensional than the neural datasets which manifold learning has been applied to.
-In fact, we have relatively evidence that a relatively small number of latent dimensions are enough to drive a neural population activity and explain its variability across a range of circumstances \citep{Chaudhuri2019TheSleep,rubin2019revealing,nieh2021geometry, Churchland2012NeuralReaching, Gallego2020Long-termBehavior}, even though there are instances where a low-dimensional neural activity have been argued against \citep{stringer2019high,humphries2020strong}.
+UMAP and t-SNE have recently being employed for visualizing high-dimensional genomics data and some distortion issues have been raised \citep{Chari2021TheGenomics}.
+Although this problem is particularly apparent with t-SNE, which tends to completely disregard the global structure of the data to find clusters, any reduction to too few dimensions with respect to the original high-dimensional space will inherently distort the topology of some of the data, as indicated by the Johnson-Lindenstrauss Lemma \citep{Johnson1984ExtensionsSpace}.
+These criticisms have been made with particular reference to genomics datasets, which are intrinsically higher-dimensional than the neural datasets which manifold learning has been applied to.